AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-dm-02-conceptual-logical-and-physical-data-models-explained.md

 - Partitioning strategies (partition `orders` by `order_date` using monthly ranges)
 - Compression and file format choices (Parquet with Snappy compression for Iceberg)

 The physical model is where performance tuning happens.
-You might denormalize at this level — joining the customer name into the orders table to avoid an expensive join at query time — even though the logical model keeps them separate.
+You might denormalize at this level : joining the customer name into the orders table to avoid an expensive join at query time,  even though the logical model keeps them separate.

 In a lakehouse architecture, the physical model also includes Iceberg table properties: partition specs (time-based or value-based), sort orders for query optimization, and file format settings.